 Some of our clients choose to arrange and pay for the service and their selected choices; in advance of the euthanasia appointment with us.
 Please contact us and we can help you with the necessary arrangements.

 - If your pet has passed away at home and you have made arrangements with the the crematorium directly, there will be no associated fees with us and the crematorium will charge you direct

-- If your pet has been put to sleep at the practice and you have organised to take your pet direct to the crematorium, we will charge the euthanasia fee and the costs thereafter will be between the owner and the crematorium
+- If your pet has been put to sleep at the practice and you have organised to take your pet direct to the crematorium, we will charge the associated euthanasia fees and the payments thereafter will be between the owner and the crematorium

-- Our end of life fees cover the euthanasia, cremation and if chosen the individual cremation and chosen vessel cost (i.e. casket, urn, ornament etc...).
-(The overall cost will not be the same as the costs quoted on the Phoenix website, which are for the vessel alone.)
+- Our Millennium Vets end of life fees cover the euthanasia, cremation and if chosen the individual cremation and chosen vessel cost (i.e. casket, urn, ornament etc...).
+(As mentioned above the overall cost will not be the same as the costs quoted on the Phoenix website, which are for the vessel alone.)

 We understand that losing a much-loved companion can be a very painful experience.
 We promise to do our best to help you through your loss.
+Please contact us if you wish to speak to our Bereavement Support Advisor.
 For further information and to enquire about fees, please ring 01376 325511.

 Bereavement support & quality of lifeWe understand that losing a much-loved companion can be a very painful experience.
 We promise to do our best to help you through your loss.
 Our trained inhouse Bereavement Support Advisor, Tracey Edwards and her colleagues are here to support and help you answer any questions you may have.
 Whether this is planning in advance or in the days / weeks after loosing your pet.